 - First, you register for the YKI test normally on the registration page.

 - Fill in and send an application form (a document in which you ask for special arrangements) to your test centre.
 Email the form to the test centre during the registration period for the test.
-You can find the application form and the contact details of test centres in the attachments below.
+You can find the contact details of test centres and application form in the link and attachments below.

 - Ask for an expert statement (official assessment) of the kind of special arrangements you need.
 Send the statement on the special arrangements by post to the Centre for Applied Language Studies of the University of Jyväskylä: